 What are your Requirements?

-If your manufacturing or testing procedures call for refractometers capable of the measurement of a few parts per million, you may need to invest more money than the PR-111 Inline Process Refractometer from AFAB Enterprises sells for.
-But if, like the vast majority of companies that use refractometers, your refractometer equipment readings need to be accurate and repeatable to within +/- 1% of span, you’re in luck!
-AFAB Enterprises specializes in manufacturing refractometer equipment that perform consistently and provide accurate results within the ranges you specify.
+If your manufacturing or testing procedures call for the measurement of a few parts per million, you may need to invest more than you would with the PR-111 Inline Process Refractometer.
+But if, like the vast majority of companies that use refractometers, your equipment readings need to be accurate and repeatable to within +/- 1% of span, you’re in luck!
+We specialize in manufacturing equipment that performs consistently and provides accurate results within the ranges you specify.
 Not more, not less.
 Please visit the Contact Us section of this site, and tell us your tolerances and requirements.
-We’ll customize a cost efficient and effective PR-111 Inline Process Refractometers system that will provide a solution for your specific needs.
-Get the right refractometer equipment system for your job, and literally save thousands with AFAB Enterprises.
+We’ll customize a cost efficient and effective PR-111 Inline Process Refractometer system that will provide a solution for your specific needs.
+Get the right equipment system for your job, and literally save thousands.